rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 ## Grouping Different Formatting Types

-Things really get crazy, when you need to combine multiple elements within another one.
+Things really get crazy when you need to combine multiple elements within another one.
 For instance, an admonition with a numbered list:

 !!! note